Assassin’s Creed Odyssey falls far short of its own wondrous sandbox

 The game itself

-Assassin’s Creed: Odyssey, the game itself, is embarrassing to play.
+Assassin’s Creed Odyssey, the game itself, is embarrassing to play.
 The characters you interact with and the minute-by-minute gameplay are so uneven that I truly believe that Ubisoft simply didn’t have time to adequately play-test it.
 It feels like the game was just too big to run through once they’d made it so they just shipped.
 If someone from Ubisoft were sitting next to me as I played, I would expect them to be cringing constantly.

 It’s an incredibly lopsided collection of old and new ideas, balanced and unbalanced systems, good and bad UI, intuitive and baffling combat, beautiful and repulsive graphics, and excellent and laughable voice acting.
-I haven’t finished the game, let alone all the side quests, but although I expect to encounter more good things as I go, the bad things were apparently pretty much from the first few minutes and haven’t abated.
+I haven’t finished the game, let alone all the side quests, but although I expect to encounter more good things as I go, the bad things were apparent pretty much from the first few minutes and haven’t abated.

-The AI of the people in this game seems to have regressed ten years to a simpler age.
+The AI of the people in this game seems to have regressed 10 years to a simpler age.
 They are truly idiots all, from people on the street to elite soldiers.

 One of the first things that happened when I got my horse and learned to have it follow a road was that it mowed down a few laborers.
 This, I found, would happen everywhere I went: every character in the game walks right in the center of the road and dives madly out of your way as you canter down it, screaming and cursing.
-Wild animals cluttered the road, and reacting confusedly as I approached and throwing themselves under the hooves of my steed, Phobos.
+Wild animals cluttered the road, and reacted confusedly as I approached, throwing themselves under the hooves of my steed, Phobos.

 This was my first taste of what would become a theme.
 Why, I asked myself, wouldn’t these people just walk on the side of the road?
 The developers clearly accounted for horses riding down it, and have behaviors and barks for when that happens.
 But it’s so weird, so unrealistic, so video gamey.
 Surely in this lovingly rendered world it is not unusual for a horse to run down a mountain road?
 Why then do they behave in this way?
 Because the people were not created intelligently — it’s as simple as that.
 None of them.

 I once emptied a military camp of guards and then set about looting the place.
 A woman was being held captive in a cage — not an uncommon thing to find — so I let her out.
 As she escaped, thanking me, I turned to take the items out of a nearby chest.
-The woman, mid-escape, screamed with rage at me for this theft, snatching a nearby spear and rushing me in righteous anger.
+The woman, mid-escape, screamed with rage at me for this theft, snatching a nearby spear and rushed me in righteous anger.
 What?

 Perhaps I can’t expect every peasant to be a genius, but guards too (of all ranks) are unbelievably dense.
 They will step over the corpses of their fellow men to get to their post and not say a word.
 They will fail to hear the clashing of swords, or not notice a guy being violently flipped over and disemboweled, a matter of feet away.
 They will follow you one by one around corners where you can dispatch them individually and fail to see or care about the ever-widening pool of blood.
 They are as dumb as the dumbest guards from games that came out 10 years ago.